Meta-Learning via Classifier(-free) Diffusion Guidance: Experimental Setup and Results

 \section{Experimental Setup and Results}

-In this section, we demonstrate the soundness of our two approaches with zero-shot and few-shot image classification experiments against a series of traditional meta-learning baseline techniques.
-Throughout our experiments, we fix the choice of base network model (see Appendix \ref{appendix:architecture}), only varying the meta-learning techniques employed to obtain adapted base model weights.
+In this section, we demonstrate the competitiveness of our two approaches in zero-shot image classification experiments against a series of traditional meta-learning techniques.
+Throughout our experiments, we fix the choice of base network model $f$ to a CLIP-Adapter model (see Appendix \ref{appendix:architecture}), only varying the meta-learning techniques employed to obtain adapted base model weights.
+The CLIP-Adapter base model makes use of pre-trained CLIP encoders to obtain high base performance on image classification with textual labels, while maintaining a relatively small trainable parameter count.
+It should not be confused with the usage of CLIP encoders to produce task embeddings, or to train HyperCLIP, all of which happens at the meta-level.